-WordPress is one of the most widely used Blogging platforms.
-It’s an open source CMS which is powered by PHP and MySQL.
-According to recent surveys, almost 22.3% of websites on The internet is powered by WordPress.
+WordPress is one of the most widely-used blogging platforms available.
+It’s an open source content management system (CMS) which is powered by PHP and MySQL.
+According to recent surveys, around 27% of websites on the internet are powered by WordPress.

-Like BlogSpot which is powered by Google, WordPress is powered by it’s parent company Automattic which offers two variations of this popular blogging platform; WordPress.com and WordPress.org.
+Like BlogSpot, which is powered by Google, WordPress is powered by its parent company, Automattic.
+They offer two variations of this popular blogging platform; WordPress.com and WordPress.org.

 WordPress.org vs. WordPress.com